Wedding Photo Ideas, Tips & Timeline

 Reception: Time will vary

 This timeline will vary depending on the flow of your day.
-To determine a timeline that’ll work best for you, let’s consider a few wedding photography tips.
+Details like if you have to allow extra travel time to get from your ceremony site to your wedding reception location can also impact your wedding day photography timeline.
+To help determine an agenda that’ll work best for you, consider a few of the following wedding photography tips.

 Schedule Your Photographer for Eight Hours